 Certification of Level 4 and 5 facilities requires final review and approval by HUIT.

-In order for a facility to be certified, the following steps must be carried out in addition to the initial Security Level approval by IT or HUIT Information Security:
+In order for a facility to be certified, the following steps must be carried out in addition to the initial Security Level approval by Local or School Information Security Officer or HUIT Information Security: